 Apples and pears always seduce me with their gorgeous colours, the sweet smell of their skin, and their wonderful flavours.
 My passion for them means I tend to overbuy.
 Sometimes we just can’t eat them fast enough and when that happens, I make Crock Pot Apple and Pear Sauce.
-There is regularly a crock pot on the go in my kitchen, the smell of cinnamon and ginger wafting through the air.
+It’s perfect for making these Apple Pear and Pecan Streusel Muffins.

 Apple Pear and Pecan Streusel Muffins

 - For the streusel

 - 3 tablespoons cold butter, cut in small pieces

 - 5 tablespoons plain flour All purpose flour is known as plain flour in the UK

 - 4 tablespoons granulated sugar or you can use Demerera or Turbinado sugar for extra crunch

 - ½ teaspoon cinnamon